ampproject/amp-toolbox-php/README.md

 ### Installation

-> Note: This is preliminary documentation.
-The following installation steps will not work until the library has been extracted into its own repository.
-Right now, it is only usable from within the [AMP for WordPress](https://wordpress.org/plugins/amp/) plugin.

 The AMP Optimizer is part of the AMP Toolbox for PHP library that you can pull into your project via the [Composer PHP package manager](https://getcomposer.org/):

 ```BASH